BatGap Logo

 So before there was God-Consciousness, and now what takes place after that is bringing that stuff back into Unity, and so you get Refined Unity.

-So for example, on the level of senses, if I touch you, I feel you with my hand, but I also am you experiencing being touched, simultaneously.
+So, for example, on the level of the senses, if I touch you, I feel you with my hand, but I also am you experiencing being touched, simultaneously.
 They’re both happening at the same time.

 Rick: But you don’t feel the sensation on my shoulder the way I feel the sensation on my shoulder.